 - 2 tablespoons coconut oil

-- 2 tablespoons each: fresh minced ginger and garlic, coarsely chopped
+- 2 tablespoons fresh minced ginger coarsely chopped

-- 3 tablespoons red curry paste Note 1
+- 3 tablespoons red curry paste see note 1

 - 1/2 teaspoon ground cumin

-- 1-1/4 pounds boneless & skinless chicken thighs or breasts, cut into 1-inch pieces (we love thighs best)
+- 1-1/4 pounds boneless, skinless chicken thighs or breasts, cut into 1-inch pieces; I love thighs best

 Instructions

-- AROMATICS: Heat the coconut oil in a large pot over medium heat.
-Once melted/hot, add in the chopped onions and bell pepper.
-Saute, cooking occasionally until soft about 7-9 minutes.
+- Heat coconut oil in a large pot over medium heat.
+Once melted/hot, add chopped onions and bell pepper.
+Sautรฉ, cooking occasionally, until soft, about 7โ9 minutes.
 Add garlic and ginger and cook for another minute.
-Add in the red curry paste, coriander, curry powder, cumin, and salt to taste (I add 1 tsp fine sea salt).
-Cook, stirring constantly, until very fragrant, 1-3 minutes.
+Add red curry paste, coriander, curry powder, cumin, and salt to taste (I add 1 tsp salt).
+Cook, stirring constantly, until very fragrant, 1โ3 minutes.
 Reduce heat slightly and add a touch more oil if anything is sticking too much.

-- BLEND: Add in 1 cup of the mango and cook, stirring constantly for 1 more minute.
-Vigorously shake the can of coconut milk and pour in the entire can.
-Increase the heat to high, bring to a boil, and then lower the heat to a low simmer and cook for 10-15 minutes.
+- Add 1 cup of the mango and cook, stirring constantly, for 1 minute.
+Vigorously shake the can of coconut milk and pour it in.
+Increase heat to high, bring to a boil, then lower heat to a low simmer and cook for 10โ15 minutes.
 Meanwhile, cut the chicken into 1-inch cubes.
 Once the mixture has simmered, carefully transfer the sauce to a blender.
-Blend the sauce (Note 5) until completely smooth and then return the sauce to the pot.
+Blend the sauce (see note 5) until completely smooth, then return the sauce to the pot.

-- COOK CHICKEN: Heat sauce over medium-low, returning it to a low simmer.
-Once simmering, add in the chicken, and stir through.
-Cover the pot with a lid and cook for 8-15 minutes.
-(Breast pieces are usually done around 8 minutes and thighs closer to 15 minutes -- sometimes a little longer depending on size.)
-Check doneness by using a meat thermometer or cutting open the largest piece of chicken you can find -- it should be white throughout.
+- Heat sauce over medium-low, returning it to a low simmer.
+Once simmering, add chicken and stir through.
+Cover the pot with a lid and cook for 8โ15 minutes.
+(Breast pieces are usually done around 8 minutes and thighs closer to 15โsometimes a bit longer depending on size.)
+Check doneness by using a meat thermometer or cutting into the largest piece of chickenโit should be white throughout.

-- FINISH CURRY: Once the chicken is cooked through, reduce heat to the lowest setting and stir in the remaining 1 cup mango.
-If using, add in chopped cilantro (we add about 1/3 cup, finely chopped), zest and juice of a lime, fish sauce, and/or kaffir lime leaves if using.
-Taste and adjust curry seasonings to personal preference.
+- Once chicken is cooked through, reduce heat to the lowest setting and stir in the remaining 1 cup mango.
+If using, add in chopped cilantro (I add about 1/3 cup, finely chopped), zest and juice of a lime, fish sauce, and/or kaffir lime leaves if using.
+Taste and adjust curry seasonings to preference.
 Add salt if needed.
-If it's too sweet, add a touch more fish sauce and if it's not sweet enough, add a touch of sugar -- flavors should sing!
+If too sweet, add a touch more fish sauce, and if itโs not sweet enough, add a touch of sugarโflavors should sing!
 Serve curry over cooked rice and garnish plates with additional cilantro if desired.
 Enjoy!

 Recipe Notes

-- Measureย the rice andย rinseย it in a fine-mesh sieve until the water runs clear.
+- Measure rice and rinse in a fine-mesh sieve until water runs clear.

-- While the rice is soaking,ย fill a large potย with water and set it to boil.
+- While rice is soaking, fill a large pot with water and set it to boil.

-- Once the water is at a rolling boil,ย drain the rice and add it to the pot.
+- Once water is at a rolling boil, drain the rice and add it to the pot.

-- Cookย without reducing the heat, forย 5-6 minutes (taste test a piece to ensure tenderness to preference) and then drain and fluffย with a fork.
+- Cook without reducing the heat, 5โ6 minutes (taste test a piece to ensure tenderness to preference), then drain and fluff with a fork.

 - Note that these cooking directionsย do notย work for other rice varieties (long grain, short grain, jasmine, etc.).